 Q: What is Amazon Location Service?

-Amazon Location Service is a fully managed service that makes it easy for developers to add location data, such as maps, points of interest, and geocoding to applications, without sacrificing data security, user privacy, data quality, or cost.
+Amazon Location Service is a fully managed service that makes it easy for developers to add location functionality, such as maps, points of interest, geocoding, routing, tracking, and geofencing to their applications, without sacrificing data security, user privacy, data quality, or cost.

 Q: Why should I use location data in my applications?

-Location data is increasingly used in business and consumer applications.
-You can use location data and location-based services to solve problems such as displaying data on top of a map for geographic context, navigating to a destination, running analyses on map data, and constraining actions to specific locations.
+Location functionality is increasingly used in business and consumer applications.
+You can use location services to solve problems such as displaying data on top of a map to provide geographic context, determining travel time and distance, looking up points of interest, and constraining actions to specific locations.
 The use of location functionality enables capabilities such as map-based visualizations, asset tracking, location-based customer engagement, and delivery or ride-sharing applications.
 Visit the Amazon Location Services Customers page for real world examples.

 Q: What can I do with Amazon Location Service?

-With Amazon Location, you have access to cost-effective location-based services (LBS) using high-quality data from global, trusted providers Esri and HERE, and you can easily integrate maps, points of interest, geocoding, tracking, geofences, and routes (coming soon) to your applications.
+With Amazon Location Service, you have access to cost-effective location-based services (LBS) using high-quality data from global, trusted providers Esri and HERE, and you can easily integrate maps, points of interest, geocoding, routing, tracking, and geofencing in to your applications.
 Amazon Location Service enables you to bring sophisticated location-enabled applications to production quickly, without the high cost of custom development.
-Its affordable data, included tracking and geofencing capabilities, and built-in metrics for health monitoring reduce your costs and development time.
+Its affordable data, including tracking and geofencing capabilities, and built-in metrics for health monitoring reduce your costs and development time.
 Additionally, Amazon Location Service integrates with several AWS services to further speed application development.
 For more information on AWS integrations see Q: How does Amazon Location Service integrate with other AWS services?
-Also, visit the features page to learn more about each of the Amazon Location Service capabilities.
+Also, visit the features page to learn more about each of the Amazon Location Service Features.